burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 #endif
 ```

+Next, let's talk about template function specialization.

-It's possible to use different syntaxes for function specialization from longer to shorter syntax (A->B->C).
+It's possible to use different syntaxes for function specialization from longer to shorter syntax (See A->B->C below).

 On the complex rules of the admissible derivation of template arguments, functions see ([1], 13.4).

 ```cpp
 template <class T>